yomarguti/codestream/atom/README.md

 * Windows users need to have `git` available in their PATH.
 * Make sure that you have just a single repository open in any one Atom window.
 Support for multiple repos is coming soon.
 * Make sure you open an actual repository, and not a directory containing repositories.

+# Installation

+OS X users need to make sure they have the Atom shell commands installed.
+To do so, open the Atom command palette and run `Window: Install Shell Commands`.

+To install CodeStream, go to the command line, and run:

+`apm install codestream`

+Once installed, reload Atom.
+You can then toggle the CodeStream view via the Packages menu, or hit Cmd + Opt + O (Mac) / Ctrl + Alt + O (Windows).
+You can also click on the chat bubbles icon that now appears in Atom’s statusbar.

+**Troubleshooting**

+If there are issues installing the plugin dependencies on OS X:

+* Run `sudo xcode-select --install`
+* `cd ~/.atom/packages/CodeStream`
+* `apm install`
+* Reload Atom.
+* If there are still issues, you'll need to install libgcrypt.
+This can be done with homebrew via `brew install libgcrypt` or you by means of another package manager.
+Once installed, re-run `apm install`.

+On Linux:

+* You need `libssl-dev`.
+On ubuntu, you can use `sudo apt install libssl-dev`.
+* `cd ~/.atom/packages/CodeStream`
+* `apm install`
+* Reload Atom.

 # Things to Try